 The South African reporting format organises the multitude of government transactions into three broad categories: receipts, payments and financing.
-The budget deficit or surplus is calculated as receipts less payments.
-By definition, it is equal to total financing but with the opposite sign.
+The budget deficit or surplus is calculated as receipts less payments, which is equal to total financing but with the opposite sign.